System Administration

 At the end of each month, you run a period end process that:

-- moves each module into the next accounting period
+- Moves each module into the next accounting period

-- locks the previous period to prevent further changes
+- Locks the previous period to prevent further changes

-- captures a snapshot of project data for that month
+- Captures a snapshot of project data for that month

-This monthly history supports period based project reporting and retrospective trial balances for the general ledger, accounts payable and accounts receivable.
+This monthly history supports period-based project reporting and retrospective trial balances for the general ledger, accounts payable and accounts receivable.

 System parameters

 Jobpac behaviour is controlled by a large set of system parameters.
-These parameters allow the same software to support different business processes and statutory requirements.
+These allow the same software to support different business processes and statutory requirements.

-- There are a very large number of parameters across the system.
+| Volume | There are a very large number of parameters across the system. |

-- Each parameter can have one or more valid settings, which change how a function behaves.
+| Settings | Each parameter can have one or more valid settings that change how a function behaves. |

-- Experienced administrators may adjust selected parameters in line with agreed practices.
+| Who configures them | Usually configured by consultants during implementation or major changes.
+Experienced administrators may adjust selected parameters in line with agreed practices. |

-Because parameters can affect many users and processes, changes should always be tested and controlled.
+| Change control | Because parameters can affect many users and processes, changes should always be tested and controlled. |

 Intercompany transactions

-- entering an invoice in one company and costing it to a job in another company
+- Entering an invoice in one company and costing it to a job in another company

-- posting journals that affect two or more WorkIDs
+- Posting journals that affect two or more WorkIDs

 Centralising creditors and debtors

-In a multi company environment, you can choose to centralise creditor and debtor master data in a single WorkID.
+In a multi-company environment, you can choose to centralise creditor and debtor master data in a single WorkID.
 This reduces duplication and makes it easier to maintain supplier and customer records.

 For each client setup, you can decide whether to centralise:

-- creditor (supplier) core data
+- Creditor (supplier) core data

-- debtor (customer) core data
+- Debtor (customer) core data

-- goods and services tax accounts
+- Goods and services tax accounts

-- control accounts for creditors and debtors
+- Control accounts for creditors and debtors

 For example, you may centralise just the creditor and debtor master files while keeping tax and control accounts in each WorkID.
-This gives you a single point of maintenance for business partners while retaining company specific ledgers.
+This gives you a single point of maintenance for business partners while retaining company-specific ledgers.

 Chart of accounts structure